 There’s an app for that!
 The Phonak Remote Control app allows users to adjust volume, change hearing aid programs, and more!

 What phones is it compatible with?

-The app requires Apple iOS 7 or 8, or on Android 4.0 or higher.
+The app requires Apple iOS 7 or higher, or on Android 4.0 or higher.

 Does your phone link up directly to your hearing aids?